pagekit/docs/developer-guides/how-to-theme.md

 _With our changes, menu items are now rendered in a horizontal navbar._

 ### Adding theme options

 FIXME FRANZI: Example "navbar sticky"

 ## Widgets
-Widgets are small chunks of content that you can render in different positions of your site.

-### Rendering a widget position

 Widget positions allow users to publish widgets in several locations of your theme markup.
 They appear in the *Widgets* area of the Pagekit admin panel and can be selected by the user when setting up a widget.

 1. To render a new widget position, you first need to register it with the `index.php` file.
 For example, if we want a create a new *Top* position, we will define it through the `positions` property.